1. Why use this guide?

 Use the advanced search option in our catalogue and search within E 122 using the name of the port.

 Local accounts, sometimes also known as port books, may survive in local record offices.
-Search ARCHON to find contact details of local archives.
+Find contact details for archives elsewhere using Find an archive.

 11.Similar records after 1750